vaskoGut/Learning/README.md

       Remember also yuo have 2 other options ( its expecially often is used in React.jss) export default and export.
       ![image](https://github.com/user-attachments/assets/d2e368e5-b53f-4c18-9892-1cf61d6f16ed)

+  23. ### calling-function-reference
+      IN js when we pass a function by reference it is automatically called with the argument that the previous 'then' resolves to.

 __________________________________________________________________________________________________________________________________________